Introduction to VoraSync System

 A no-internet AI system turns a 162-page critical-incident report into an internal summary note in under six minutes.

 A locally hosted language model, disconnected from the internet, reading a 162-page public-record BCI critical-incident report and producing a concise intake note for human review.
 The prompt, the model’s answer, and a source check are linked below.
+Watch Demo 2 on YouTube.

-his is not another race.
+This is not another race.

 The first Labs video put two offline machines against the trial clock.
 This one is quieter.
 A 162-page Ohio Bureau of Criminal Investigation prosecutor summary is dropped into VoraSync System, and the machine is asked to do something less theatrical and more useful: write the first case note.